AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/theme.md

 The customization is done via `Palette` and `Theme`:

 - `Palette`: Set the color palette of the theme.
-- `Theme`: Compose light and dark default themes by selecting different colors and styles.
+- `Theme`: Compose the default light and dark themes by selecting different colors and styles.

 The interface is as follows: